Christina Wyman: I'm a curmudgeon. I tried a gratitude jar to change my grumpy ways.

 I had failed at the experiment the year before – it had grown cumbersome and forced, writing little notes about all that I was grateful for.
 It didn’t bring me happiness, it mostly made me feel annoyed at having another thing I was supposed to do.
 It felt like toxic positivity.

 But my husband enjoyed it last year, and we decided to try again, this time shortening the length of the experiment.
 Instead of reviewing the jar’s contents on Jan.
-1, we agreed to review them over Thanksgiving, a holiday where people are encouraged to hold gratitude front and center.
+1, we agreed to review them over Thanksgiving, a holiday where people are encouraged to hold gratitude .

 The experiment had actually been my idea.
 I’d secretly hoped that a jar filled with gratitude would change our outlook last year on the pandemic-defined normal we’d been thrust into.
 This year, again, I was desperate to feel gratitude.
 But once again, it didn’t go as expected.